semgrep/semgrep-docs/docs/semgrep-ci.md

 Refer to GitHub’s documentation for information on using [multiple events with activity types or configuration](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#example-using-multiple-events-with-activity-types-or-configuration).

-To use this behavior in GitLab CI/CD, add the following to the Semgrep job in your CI/CD pipeline:
+In GitLab CI/CD, to only scan for issues introduce by a branch at merge request time, add the following to the Semgrep job in your CI/CD pipeline:

 ```yaml
 rules: